CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

  **Step4.
 Data decryption.**

 Access your secure computing environment in SD Destkop.
-You can find the encrypted data in your home directory.
+If you did not install Crypt4GH yet .........

-Next, open Crypt4GH, Load the private key.
-Select the file you want to decrypt and click on _Open_.
-Next click on _decrypt file_
+Next, open Crypt4GH and click on _load your private key_.
+Click on _Select FIle_ and upload the file/zipped folder you want to decrypt and click on _Open_.
-Next you need to write the password of the private key, press _ok_ The file is decrypted in the same location of the original file.
+Next click on _decrypt file_.
+The tool will ask you to write the password of the private key, press _ok_.
+The file will be decrypted in the same location of the original file.

+If you don't select a public key, the activity log will display the following (the decryption will be executed anyway):

+_Sender public key has not been set, authenticity will not be verified._

+If your decryption runs suvvessfully, the activity log will display the following:
+_decrypting....._

+_Decription has finished_

+_Decrypted file: C:/users/samesurname/exampledirectory/examplefile_

+!!!
+Note.
+If during encryption you used SDS public key, the encrypted file/zipped folder will be decripted automated manner when you will import the data from SD Connect to your own personal computing enviroment in SD Desktop.
+Thus, you can skip this step.

 ## Crypt4GH Command Line tool (CLI)

  **Step1.
 Install the latest version of Crypt4GH encryption tool. ** with